Project Risk Management — An 8-Step Process to Success

 To prevent this, organizations will often impose contractual penalties on shipping companies in case of delays.

-But, the penalties serve as a response plan intended to minimize the chance of threats becoming issues.
+However, the penalties serve as a response plan intended to minimize the chance of threats becoming issues.

-Mitigating the risk means taking precautions to minimize the probability of risk occurrence for risks that cannot be transferred.
+Risk mitigation strategy refers to taking precautions to minimize the probability of risk occurrence for risks that cannot be transferred.

 The equipment may still malfunction — but you’ve taken precautions to minimize the chance of this happening.